cdrc1103/cdrc1103.github.io/_projects/2025-09-01-ai-platform-public-sector.markdown

 end-date: Present
 industry: Government Agencies
 role: Delivery Architect
+company: Capgemini
 impact: Designed architecture for multiple government agencies serving 500+ civil servants
 kpi: 50+ developers coordinated across UX, Frontend, Backend, and Operations teams
+project_overview: Germany's public administration offices are drowning in paper-based approval workflows.
+The vision of this project is to develop an AI platform that automatizes and assists in the approval process for infrastructure planning.
+The platform is architected to be scaled to serve 500+ civil servants across multiple agencies.
+Special attention was being payed to zero-risk tolerance with full audit trails and data and AI sovereignty.
+As Delivery Architect, I defined the technical blueprints and aligned **50+ developers** across four teams to deliver a scalable, government-compliant solution.
 description: |
   - Architecting AI-driven document processing platform for multiple government agencies, serving 500+ civil servants
   - Designing for zero-risk tolerance: security compliance, audit trails, and data sovereignty in regulated public sector environment